ajakupov/BERTTopicExperiments/README.md

 repository, and steadily, step-by-step, implement this pipeline, to be able to make a profound models/hyperparameters comparison.

+## Data
+For the experiment we used Ott Deceptive Opinion Spam corpus composed of 400 truthful and 400 gold-standard deceptive reviews.
+To solicit these high-quality deceptive reviews using Amazon Mechanical Turk, a pool of 400 Human-Intelligence Tasks (HITs) has been created.
+These HITs have been then allocated across 20 chosen hotels.
+They have also ensured that opinions are written by unique reviewers, by allowing only a single submission per Turker.
+For truthful opinions they mined 6977 reviews from the 20 most popular Chicago hotels on Trip Advisor.
+With their dataset the authors have shown that the detection of deception is challenging for human judges, as most of them performed roughly at-chance.

 ## Install packages and requirements
 *(As certain packages are only compatible with Linux environment, all the commands mentioned below will be